-Recently his performances were released by HCL-Peninsula Studio under the series “Maestros in Studio”.
+His performances were released by HCL Concerts under several series including “Maestros in Studio”, “Sound of Sargam”, “Baithak”.
 His Sitar as the background music for Bratati Bandopadhyay’s recitation of Joy Goswami’s “Bilayet er Sange Aka” - has won the hearts of millions.

 Being deeply rooted in the classical tradition, Ramprapanna has been teaching music for several years with respectable results.
-He conducted seminars / workshops / presentations in multiple venues including Bharatiya Vidya Bhavan-London, Nishkam Centre-Birmingham (for South Asian Arts - UK), Jaipur Gunijan Sabha-organized by Ustad Imamuddin Khan Dagar Society of Music Art & Culture etc.
+He conducted seminars / workshops / presentations in multiple venues including Bharatiya Vidya Bhavan-London, Nishkam Centre-Birmingham (for South Asian Arts - UK), Tata Institute of Fundamental Research (TIFR), Jaipur Gunijan Sabha-organized by Ustad Imamuddin Khan Dagar Society of Music Art & Culture etc.

 Ramprapanna remains a keen student of music - collecting, preserving and documenting rare authentic ragas and bandishes (compositions).

 He is actively involved in the corporate world as well.
 He has handled the pursuits of academics, corporate career and music simultaneously, which is the rarest of its kind.
 Ramprapanna has worked for organizations like Oracle Corporation, Tata Consultancy Services, Cognizant, Capgemini for several years.